SEOdotext/wpcontentai/userdb.md

 Multiple Organization Support:
-Old: A user could only belong to one organization
 New: A user can belong to multiple organizations through the organization_memberships table Role Management:
 Old: Role was stored in user_profiles, meaning a user had the same role everywhere